Shenton Way MRT station: History

+In May 2025, The Straits Times reported uneven ground at the station entrances.
+The LTA said it had known about the issue since late 2024 and was working with the Building and Construction Authority (BCA) on a long-term solution, which included engineering studies and ground investigations.
+The BCA said the uneven ground was probably caused by natural ground settlement.
+Nevertheless, since the entrances are on deep foundations, the BCA had not identified an immediate or structural safety risks.

 Details

 Shenton Way station is on the TEL and is between the Maxwell and Marina Bay stations.
 The official station code is TE19.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 6 minutes.
+Train frequencies on the TEL range from 3 to 6 minutes.

 The station is located along Park Street near the eponymous Shenton Way.
 Surrounding commercial developments include Asia Square, Marina One, One Raffles Quay, V on Shenton and OUE Downtown.
-It is also within walking distance to Downtown station on the Downtown line and Tanjong Pagar station on the East West line.
+The station is also close to the Singapore Conference Hall.
+It is also within walking distance to Downtown station on the Downtown Line and Tanjong Pagar station on the East–West Line.
 The station has a stacked platform layout with a depth of 38 m.

 Stride Alongside the Bo-men is a set of three white sculptures by Daisy Boman.
 Donated by PSA International under the Gift of Art programme, the artwork represents people commuting into the Central Business District.
 An Art-in-Transit artwork Everyday Singapore 每日所见 by Quek Kiat Sing depicts everyday scenes of people alongside images of an old series of Singaporean banknotes.
 These scenes include the lunch crowd at Lau Pa Sat, people queuing up at the ATM, bird-watching, and chasing after an old banknote.
 Alluding to how art imitates life, the artwork is intended to be a reflection of ourselves.